Improving Medical Claims Management In Your RCM

 Via enhances revenue flow for healthcare providers.

 Even practices with the best-trained claims specialists can run into problems with reimbursement at times.
 This is why many companies have chosen to integrate Aquina’s Via solution into their RCM process.
 Via allows insurance claim reimbursements to be expedited, ultimately contributing to the smooth, continuous flow of revenue that makes for a healthy practice bottom line.
-With integration already in place with leading electronic health records (EHR) providers such as athenahealth and Kareo, getting started is easy.
+With integration already in place with leading electronic health records (EHR) providers such as AdvancedMD, athenahealth, and Kareo, getting started is easy.
 Contact Aquina Health today and find out how.